Corporate GovernanceCorporate Governance Guidelines

 Article 28

-The Company will set the schedules of the ordinary Board of Directors meetings and their major deliberation matters as well as the schedules of important meetings such as the Management Meeting and the Monthly Business Conference for the next fiscal year by the end of each fiscal year, and will notify Directors and Audit and Supervisory Board Members thereof.
+The Company shall set the schedules of the ordinary Board of Directors meetings and the major matters to be deliberated as well as the schedules of important meetings such as the Management Meeting and the Monthly Business Conference for the next fiscal year by the end of each fiscal year, and shall notify Directors and Audit and Supervisory Board Members thereof.

 2

-Except for particularly urgent or highly confidentiality matters, the Company will distribute the materials relating to the agendas and proposals at the Company’s Board of Directors to Directors and Audit and Supervisory Board Members sufficiently prior to the date of the Board of Directors.
-In principle, the Company also will distribute agendas and materials regarding important meetings, etc. including the Management Meeting and the Monthly Business Conference prior to the date of those meetings.
-In addition, the relevant departments/divisions will provide advance explanations as necessary.
+Except for particularly urgent or highly confidential matters, the Company shall distribute the materials relating to the agendas and proposals at the Company’s Board of Directors to Directors and Audit and Supervisory Board Members sufficiently prior to the date of the Board of Directors.
+In principle, the Company shall also distribute agendas and materials regarding important meetings, etc. including the Management Meeting and the Monthly Business Conference prior to the date of those meetings.
+In addition, the relevant departments/divisions shall provide advance explanations, as necessary.

 (Access to internal information by Independent Outside Directors and Audit and Supervisory Board Members)